pyx/2048-ml/README.rst

 - Cross-platform GUI with no external dependency, using graphics library that comes with OCaml
 - Text (ascii) output as well
-- Game play actions implemented as *monadic functions*, for example, to place two new tiles:
+- Gameplay actions implemented as *monadic functions*, for example, to place two new tiles:

   .. code:: ocaml